 You will book your flight to arrive at Heathrow Airport in London between 8:00 a.m. and 12:00 p.m. on the arrival date.
 Our Site Director Anna will be waiting at a pre-arranged meeting point where the group will gather.
 Once the last person reaches the meeting point (around 1:00 p.m.), Anna will travel with all of you to the housing where everyone will be given a welcome pack.
 You will have 30 minutes to drop off your bags and freshen up, and then you will gather for a 30 minute housing orientation with the housing supervisor.
 After this, Anna will lead the group on a walking tour of the neighborhood and will point out important sites such as ATMs, grocery stores, pharmacies, etc. Following the neighborhood tour, you will be encouraged to go to bed to try and adjust to the new time zone!
 The next day, you will join a one-hour orientation about the program, health and safety, the city of London and British culture, followed by a Welcome Meal at a local pub or restaurant.
 Following the meal, the group will view the performance collection at the famous Victoria and Albert Museum.
 The rest of the day is yours for exploring London on your own with a Hop On / Hop Off bus pass we will provide!

 For Monday to Friday of the program, you will have training from 9:00 a.m. to 1:00 p.m., followed by an hour for lunch and other classes or workshops in the afternoon from 2:00 to 6:00 p.m.
 After the training session, we have arranged attendance at performances at Shakespeare’s Globe Theatre and free time to explore London on your own and see shows of your choosing.
-The first weekend of the program will include a trip to Stratford-Upon-Avon to explore Shakespeare’s birthplace and home, pay tribute at his gravesite, and see a show at the renowned Royal Shakespeare Theatre.
-For Session 1 participants, your second week will be focused on mounting an abridged Shakespeare play with a professional director, as well as continuing your training from the first week.
+The second weekend of the program will include a trip to Stratford-Upon-Avon to explore Shakespeare’s birthplace and home, pay tribute at his gravesite, and see a show at the renowned Royal Shakespeare Theatre.

-Download PDF RADA "Shakespeare at Large" Summer Acting Intensive1
+Download PDF RADA "Shakespeare at Large" Acting Intensive1

-Download PDF RADA "Shakespeare at Large" Summer Acting Intensive2
+Download PDF RADA "Shakespeare at Large" Acting Intensive2